mui/toolpad/CONTRIBUTING.md

 ## Release process

-1. Generate a new version using
+1. Generate a new version using:

    ```sh
    yarn release:version